Pacolmg/symfony-filter-bundle/README.md

 ### Extend the Repository of the entity that need to be filtered

-For instance, in a entity called `Article`, in the repository, that should be in `src\Repository\ArticleRepository.php`:
+For instance, in a entity called `Article`, with a repository that should be in `src\Repository\ArticleRepository.php`:

 ```
 <?php